 Our second big takeaway from discovery is that Computational Cardiology places a high value on design, a quality they told us can be rare in the scientific community.
 As such, Computational Cardiology uses design as a tool to set themselves apart from their peers and get attention drawn to their important work.
 And beyond just good design, they wanted a distinctive, exciting look.
 The leadership at Computational Cardiology has a keen eye for art and fashion, and they felt it was important that this sensibility be reflected in their identity.
 This was music to our ears!

-So with all this in mind we developed a few aesthetic directions that we could use to get creative alignment.
+With all this in mind, we developed a few aesthetic directions that we could use to get creative alignment.
 These directions mostly represented Computational Cardiology’s identity using the bold, artistic direction they expressed to us, along with some more conservative elements to make sure a full range of choices was available for consideration.
 After quickly responding to some of the bolder directions, we selected the elements we thought worked especially well and went to work developing a unified direction based around them.

 Our work has heart

 One of those elements was a graphite illustration of Computational Cardiology’s computer models of hearts.
 That drawing would go through multiple iterations before taking the final form seen on the site, all of which can be seen below.